sillsdev/ptx2pdf/docs/documentation/figures.md

   in the USFM.
 Note that at present only stand-alone milestones trigger figure inclusion, but there is nothing particularly magic about `\zfiga`, it's just a 'neutral' stand-alone milestone.
+- The anchor for the beginning of a book is ```_bk_ bookstart``` This anchor point was added to allow the placement of whole-page images before any content of the book.
 - A second or subsequent paragraph within a verse or keyterm entry, or after a stand-alone milestone may be referenced  by appending a separator (by default an equals sign) and a number. e.g. ```_bk_ 1.2=3``` will trigger on the third paragraph